Nice to meet you.

 Nonprofit web design isn’t something your organization should overlook.

-In short, a CMS facilitates the creation and modification of the content on a website.
+In short, CMS software facilitates the creation and modification of website content.
 Not every organization has the technical expertise necessary to create a captivating website from scratch, and that’s okay.
 Your CMS should provide you with all the tools you need to design the exact website you want without any frustration.

-What’s more, a CMS designed specifically for nonprofits will help you convey your mission, drive donations, and continue fulfilling your mission quickly and easily.
-Investing in the right content management system is the essential first step to creating an effective nonprofit website.
+Moreover, a CMS designed specifically for nonprofits will help you convey your mission, drive donations, and continue fulfilling your mission quickly and easily.
+Investing in the right content management system is the first step to creating an effective nonprofit website.
 Once you’ve picked the right tools, you can center your focus on setting up the website itself.

-When building or relaunching your nonprofit website, keep the user experience at the forefront of your web design strategy.
-To accomplish this, focus on the following key web design elements:
+When building or relaunching your nonprofit website, the user experience must be at the forefront of your web design strategy.

-The best nonprofit websites embody all of these features and are effective in attracting and retaining supporters online.
-Once you’ve done that, we can take a closer look at each of these vital web design elements.
+The best nonprofit websites embody all of these features and effectively attract and retain supporters online.
+Once you’ve done that, we can examine each of these vital web design elements closely.

 1. Feature engaging imagery